tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 ## Read-write data

-This scenario is a way complicated.
+This scenario is a way more complicated.
 You have to store new data locally then merge it and resolve conflicts when going online.
 Also, this is my scenario, in plus, I have to deal with real-time updates from Firebase.
 I've done some research about helpful libraries and solutions, so I want to share this with you.
 However, I eventually come up with a custom solution